 If your plants have been in the same pots for over a year and are showing no sign of growing larger keep an eye on your plants, maybe it is time to repot them.

-When you buy a new plant from the farmer’s market or the store it is not a bad idea to repot it, because you have no idea how long it has been staying in their current home.
+When you buy a new plant from the farmer’s market or the store it is not a bad idea to report it, because you have no idea how long it has been staying in its current home.

 Choosing a Container-How to Repot Your Houseplants